-Fact: Center Organization can be a nightmare.
+Fact: Organizing Centers can be a nightmare.

-Consider this scenario: You find the perfect centers, print, laminate, cut and use them for the week.
+You find the perfect centers, print, laminate, cut and use them for the week.
 Your kids love them and you are quite proud of your students’ gains.

 If you’re lucky, you can use that center for another couple weeks.
 Although, sometimes centers have to be “filed away.”
 Filed away in some place that usually ends up being the black hole of your classroom…never to be found again.
 Next time you need that center…forget about it.
 You’ll have to repeat the cycle above if you want to even think of using that activity again.

 Has you ever been in this situation?
 Have you ever lost (gasp) a center activity?

 Chances are you have.
 As much as we try to keep stuff straight, we just don’t have the time to go through all our centers to make sure we use them again.

 This, my friends, is so not okay.
 I did not go into teaching to become a professional center finding, laminating, cutting MACHINE.
 I thought, “Is this how it’s always going to be?!”